-To help enhance the flavors of your meat, marinate your brisket in the fridge overnight and up to a whole day.
+To help enhance the flavors of your meat, marinate your whole brisket in the fridge overnight and up to a whole day.
 To create a marinade, simply mix together the beer, the onion and garlic (both peeled and diced), 1/4 cup of chili powder, the brown sugar, the bay leaves, the vinegar, and 2 tablespoons worth of salt in a large container.

 Place your meat into the container, turning it over to ensure the marinade can coat the entire surface, covering with a lid or plastic wrap and placing it in the fridge.
 If there is not enough marinade to fully cover your meat, remember to turn it every few hours during its soak.

 Once marinaded, remove the brisket from the container and place it on a wire rack, letting the excess drain off and patting the surface dry with paper towels (reserve any remaining marinade for later).
 When this is done, score the surface of the fat in a diamond pattern with a sharp knife, being careful to only cut through the fact and not the meat itself.

 Mix together your remaining spices and apply them generously to the meat, rubbing into the cuts you made earlier.
 When completely covered, wrap the beef tightly in plastic wrap and store in the fridge for at least two hours and up to two days.
 The longer you let it sit, the more the flavors will develop.

 Step 4: Prep the Smoker

 Half an hour before you're ready to cook, take your beef out of the fridge and let it sit out to warm up to around 225 degrees Fahrenheit.
 Additionally, soak any wood chips you intend to use in hot water at this point, too.
 As it does, go outside and prepare your smoker by loading it halfway with charcoal and setting it alight, closing the lid to let the coals burn down.